 Giving your customers extra incentive to shop with you is vital.
 The online shopping market is booming, and you need to keep up with the competition by offering standout customer service.
 Many companies are allowing extra time for returning items and making it easier for customers to do so.
 Could you add pre-paid postage labels to each delivery and extend the time to 90 days?
 Can you invest in easier parcel tracking?
 This approach will save hassle and promote customer loyalty that will outlive the lockdown.

-With everything that’s going on right now, you want to grow and adapt without getting hung up on the supply chain logistics.
+Lastly, with everything that’s going on right now, you want to grow and adapt without getting hung up on the supply chain logistics.
 Using the right third-party fulfilment house can take the pressure off by taking care of the supply side, leaving you to grow and adapt.
 If you’re considering handing over in-house fulfilment, or looking for a new provider, check our guide to the process of researching and switching here; https://www.j-e-m.com/blog/switching-to-an-order-fulfilment-house/

 Towards the new normal, together